amhiggin/DistributedFileSystem/README.md

   * 'file_contents': file_contents

 ## Locking Service
+A locking service provides concurrency control for multiple clients requiring access the same files.
+It allows clients exclusive access to files under particular circumstances.
+A client must request and successfully acquire a single lock for a file in order to perform a restricted-access operation (such as a write).

+### Locking Server
-The locking server is located at a known address of <b>http://127.0.0.1:5001/</b>.
-Any requests for a read/write must first be routed through this service for approval.
+The locking server manages the operation of locking and unlocking files as required.
+It is accessible at URL handle <b>http://127.0.0.1:5001/</b>.
+Any requests for a read or write operation must first be routed through this service for approval.

+Each file which exists on a remote file-server will have a corresponding record with the locking server.
+This record exists as a lookup-table, where each entry is a [file_id, is_locked] pair.<b>TODO look at storing the details of which client has locked the file, with this lock record too.</b>
-* Any client wishing to write to a file, waits until the file is not locked before acquiring the lock.
-Note: the implementation assumes that when a remote copy is created on a server, that the remote file doesn't need to be locked (nobody will access until it has been created).
+* Any client wishing to write to a file must request the lock for that file.
+They will not be granted the lock until the file is no longer locked.
 * Any client wishing to read a file, will not be able to read it until it is unlocked.

+<i><b>Note</b>: the implementation assumes that when a remote copy is created on a server, that the remote file doesn't need to be locked (nobody will access until it has been created).</i>

-A safety mechanism in the form of a timeout (50000) is used to guard against infinite waiting for a lock to be released. <b>FIXME: this really only works effectively for the reading, since we can't grab the lock for the case of writing.</b>
+A safety mechanism in the form of a timeout (50000ms) is used to guard against infinite waiting for a lock to be released. <b>FIXME: this really only works effectively for the reading, since we can't grab the lock for the case of writing.</b>

 ## Caching Mechanism
 <b>TODO implement</b>